-The Program is geared to the training in the two major areas of invasive cardiology which include cardiac catheterization and electrophysiology.
+The program is geared to the training in the two major areas of invasive cardiology (which includes cardiac catheterization) and electrophysiology.
 Both the didactic and clinical coursework is delivered at the IHVI.
-The training is spread out over a total of 6 semesters.
+The training is spread out over two years and a total of six semesters.

-The second year of training (3 semesters) focuses on electrophysiology procedures including diagnostic and interventional techniques.
-The last semester provides courses on management, statistics, and ethics as well as clinical expertise in electrophysiology techniques and practices.
-A research project is completed at the beginning of the 6th semester.
+The second year of training (three semesters) focuses on Electrophysiology procedures, covering diagnostic and interventional techniques.
+The later semesters also provide courses on healthcare management, statistics, and ethics as well as clinical expertise and practices.
+A research project is completed at the beginning of the last semester.

-Students will be required to sit for the appropriate registry exam following their training in cardiovascular technology.
-Those who complete the certificate and B.S. tracks will sit for the RCIS exam.
-Students who complete the five year B.S./M.S. or two year M.S. will be required to sit for the RCIS and RCES registry exams.
+Students will sit for the appropriate registry exam to complete their training in cardiovascular technology.
+Those who complete the certificate or BS track of the program will sit for the RCIS exam.
+Students who complete the second year to earn their MS will sit for the RCES registry exam.
 These registry examinations and the credentials associated are the recognized professional registrations for this allied health field.

 Geneva College placed in the Top 20 Regional College North Rankings as identified by U.S. News & World Report.